adigson/PHP-learning-on-w3/README.md

-Revieiting ny learning and tutorials about php.
+Revisiting ny learning and tutorials about php.